lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Context: A set of rules used to compress/decompress headers

 * Dev: Device.
 Node connected to the LPWAN.
-A DEV may implement SCHC.
+A Dev may implement SCHC.

 * App: LPWAN Application.
 An application sending/receiving IPv6 packets to/from the Device.